 External links are provided for the convenience of the reader.
-Ryerson University does not endorse and is not responsible for the content of external sites.
+Toronto Metropolitan University does not endorse and is not responsible for the content of external sites.

 The university will not be liable for any failure in, delay in, or any other issues related to academic progression arising out of any cause or causes beyond its reasonable control.
 Such causes may include but are not limited to fire, strike, lock-out, inability to procure materials or trades, war, mass-casualty event, flood, local, regional or global outbreak of disease or other public health emergency, social distancing or quarantine restriction, legislative or regulatory requirements, unusually severe weather, failure of public utility or common carrier, or attacks or other malicious act, including but not limited to attacks on or through the internet, or any internet service, telecommunications provider or hosting facility.

 The university thanks our students, faculty and staff for their patience and flexibility as we move through these unprecedented times.
 We remain committed to the continued health and safety of our community, as well as the exceptional education and engaging experiences for which Ryerson is known.

 - PDF fileGraduate Course Management Policy (Policy 166)

 - PDF fileGraduate Status, Enrolment, and Evaluation (Policy 164)

 - PDF fileGraduate Supervision